 The main reason for my double rest day in Mendoza is that I want to visit some wineries, so that’s the plan for Saturday.
 The cheapest and likely most popular option (at least among backpackers) is by bike.
 However, it is my rest day and so I didn’t want to bike.
 Instead I booked a tour on a bus where you have some freedom to select the wineries on the route you visit, based on a hop-on hop-off system.
 At least that was the theory, in practice the whole group stayed together for most of the day as we all had very similar routes thought out.
 The advantage of this is less waiting and we managed to squeeze in an extra visit as a result.

-The first winery was Dante Rubino, which makes several sparkling wines in addition to normal ones.
-They explained the whole process of making this wine, but most of the time not much is actually happening at the winery, since they’re just waiting for the wine to mature.
+The first winery was Dante Robino, which makes several sparkling wines in addition to normal ones.
+They explained the whole process of making this wine, but most of the time not much is actually happening at the winery, since they’re just waiting for grapes to grow and the wine to mature.
 We tasted a few wines, including a naturally sweet sparkling wine.
 I don’t usually like these, but this one was very nice.
 I would have bought a bottle or more, but I can’t take it with me on the bike.

 At the next winery we received a glass right at the start, so we could enjoy it while out in the vineyard listening to the explanations.
 We also tasted an unfinished wine from the tank and another one after the tour.